UrbanIntelligence/WPI-CS525-DS595-Fall22/Project3/README.md

 # Inidividual Project 3
 # Deep Q-learning Network(DQN)
-Please don't revise test.py, environment.py atari_wrapper.py, main.py and agent.py
+Please don't revise test.py, environment.py main.py and agent.py

 You work on the following files, including agent_dqn.py and dqn_model.py.
-You can also optionally update argument.py to add your own arguments.
+You can also optionally update argument.py to add your own arguments (if needed).
+You can also optionally updated atari_wrapper.py (if needed, but not recommended).

 #### Starating Date
 * Week 7, Tuesday Oct 11, 2022 (23:59)